EdgeJay/pify-player/docs/raspberry-pi.md

 5. Make sure Raspberry Pi device boots to console (change via Raspberry Pi Configuration or `sudo raspi-config`)

+## (Re)building of apps

+1. If there are code changes to either `api` or `player`, `make build` command must be executed.
+2. Additionally, if there are changes to `api/cmd/host_handler/main.go` and/or its dependencies, `make install-host-handler` command must be executed.

 ## Additional changes

 ### Keep bluetooth always on and discoverable